keivanipchihagh/kucoin-websocket/README.md

 - [python-kucoin](https://github.com/sammchardy/python-kucoin) by sammchardy

 ## Contribution
-Your contributions are always welcome!
+Your contributions are welcomed, as always!